 Bowdoin Rowing competes in the top tier of NESCAC and NCAA Division III competition, and contributes significantly to the mission of the College, its coastal character and its heritage.

-If you are a high school rower interested in rowing at Bowdoin, Coach Doug Welling is eager to hear from you!
-He delights in introducing you to the college and the program.
-You can contact him by email at email@example.com.
+If you are a high school rower interested in rowing at Bowdoin, Our coaches are eager to hear from you!
+They would be happy to introduce you to the college and the program.
+You can contact Coach Doug Welling at firstname.lastname@example.org, or Coach Ry Hills at email@example.com

 Remigio Delectate et Remigate Velociter: Have fun, go fast